-THE GENERAL SCOTTISH TAXPAYER TEST - 3.2.1 The first (which we shall call the 'General Scottish Taxpayer Test') can apply to any individual except one who is a Welsh parliamentarian for any part of the year.32 It is therefore the test which will apply in respect of the vast majority of individuals.
-Under the General Scottish Taxpayer Test, Section 80D provides that:- - '(1) For any tax year, a Scottish taxpayer is an individual ... - - (a) who is resident in the UK for income tax purposes ... and - (b) who, for that year, meets condition A, B or C.' - 3.2.2 One might make three observations.
+THE GENERAL SCOTTISH TAXPAYER TEST - 3.2.1 The first (which we shall call the 'General Scottish Taxpayer Test') can apply to any individual except one who is a Welsh Parliamentarian for any part of the year.
+It is therefore the test which will be relevant to most individuals considering the matter.
+Under the General Scottish Taxpayer Test, section 80D provides that:- - '(1) For any tax year, a Scottish taxpayer is an individual ... - - (a) who is resident in the UK for income tax purposes ... and - (b) who, for that year, meets condition A, B or C.' - 3.2.2 One might make three observations.
 First, it will be seen that, as one does for residence in the United Kingdom, one determines whether an individual is a Scottish taxpayer in respect of a whole fiscal year.
-Unlike residence in the UK,33 however, there are no split year rules34 to take account of the special circumstances which rule in the first and last year of 'residence'.
-The result of that is, perhaps surprisingly, that the SRIT may apply 32 Scotland Act 1998 s.80D(4A) - see below 33 In the remainder of these notes we refer to the rules for determining whether one is resident in the UK in FA 2013 Sch 45 as the 'UK SRT' 34 FA 2013 Sch 45 Part 3 to income arising in the overseas part of a split year.
+Unlike residence in the UK, however, there are no split year rules to take account of the special circumstances which rule in the first and last year of 'residence'.
+The result of that is, perhaps surprisingly, that the SRIT may apply Scotland Act 1998 s.80D(4A) - see below In the remainder of these notes we refer to the rules for determining whether one is resident in the UK in FA 2013 Sch 45 as the 'UK SRT' &lt;sup>47 FA 2013 Sch 45 Part 3 to income arising in the overseas part of a split year.
 Secondly, one will only be a Scottish Taxpayer for a year for which one is UK resident.
 Thirdly, the legislation makes no distinction between Scottish Taxpayers who are domiciled in Scotland and those who are domiciled in the other constituent countries of the United Kingdom.

 Condition A - Close Connection with Scotland

-3.2.3 An individual meets condition A if he has a close connection with Scotland.35
+3.2.3 An individual meets condition A if he has a close connection with Scotland.

 Defining a close connection

 3.2.4 Section 80E states the circumstances in which an individual has a close connection 'with

 a part of the UK'.